philanc/slua/README.md

 slua is linked completely statically.
 It uses no dynamic library, not even libc.

 It can be used anywhere, whatever the platform dynamic linker.
-The Linux x86 version is built with the Musl C library which allows a very compact executable.
+It is built with the Musl C library which allows a very compact executable.
 If the i586 version is built, it can be run on any Linux system (x86 or x86_64)

 It can be dropped and run from any directory, without interference with the local dynamic libraries and linker.